cwtsteven/C-like-Compiler/README.md

 - <code>bool</code> either true or false

 ## Declaring variables
-You can either just to decalre a variable or at the same time, assign a value to it, for instance: <code>var a;</code> and <code>var a = 1;</code>.
-The right hand side can also be an expression: <code>var a = 3 + 5;</code>.
+You can either just to decalre a variable or at the same time, assign a value to it, for instance: <code>int a;</code> and <code>int a = 1;</code>.
+The right hand side can also be an expression: <code>int a = 3 + 5;</code>.
 Be aware that the variables declared inside a function is local to the function, for instance, if we decalre a global variable and a local varibale with the same name, the local one is used inside the function.
 <pre><code>int a = 1;
 main() {
   int a = 1;